canjs/canjs/guides/components.md

 an example:

 ```
-//Get the first property off of the name property off of person
+// Get the first property off of the name property off of person
 myCanMapInstance.attr('person.name.first');

-//Set the last property of the person's name property
+// Set the last property of the person's name property
 myCanMapInstance.attr('person.name.last', 'Bach');
 ```